Finished version of the Vision Scheduling form.

 Form Validation

 Various workshops with stakeholders resulted in the prioritization of consistent messaging and an expectation to deliver content guidelines as a part of the design system.
-Form validation patterns was the starting point for the content guidelines.
+Form validation was the starting point for the content guidelines.
 The form validation was designed with Nielsen Norman’s guidelines on reporting errors in mind.

 • Inline validations